Donate blood. Save a life.

 Have a question about donating blood?
 Email us at firstname.lastname@example.org or call 978-287-3778.

-Since June 2003 Emerson Hospital has been granted a waiver by the FDA that allows us to draw blood from patients with hereditary hemochromatosis (HH) without a fee.
+Since June 2003, the Emerson Health Blood Donor Center has been granted a waiver by the FDA that allows us to draw blood from patients with hereditary hemochromatosis (HH) without a fee.
 Physicians must complete the below form to attest that the patient has HH as documented by positive clinical findings, a lab test, and/or genotype that confirms the diagnosis.
 This order is good for one year.
-Our medical director will review the form and then the patient can come to the Emerson Blood Donor Center for therapeutic phlebotomy.
+Our medical director will review the form and then the patient can come to the Emerson Health Blood Donor Center for therapeutic phlebotomy.

 • Hereditary Hemochromatosis Physician Request Form [PDF]